 The redesign of the reception hall and the first meeting for Reinier van Arkel

-Reinier van Arkel, provider of psychological and psychiatric assistance, would like to improve the experience of new patients with regard to the intake process.
-The imminent renovation of the outpatient clinic in Den Bosch was a good reason to actually start working on improving hospitality and client satisfaction.
+Reinier van Arkel, provider of psychological and psychiatric care, would like to improve the perception of new patients around the intake process.
+The imminent renovation of the outpatient clinic in Den Bosch was a good reason to actually get started on improving hospitality and client satisfaction.

 Increasing waiting times and a relatively chilly lobby